The ABCD of topological recursion: Introduction

-The topological recursion (TR) is a formalism developed by Eynard, Orantin \cite{EOFg,EORev} and Chekhov \cite{CEO06} which has in recent years found many applications in random matrices \cite{E1MM,BEO}, enumerative geometry \cite{BMconj,EMS,Ebook,ACEH}, intersection theory on the moduli space of curves \cite{Mirza1,EOwp,EInter}, integrable systems \cite{BEInt,MDHitchin,BeEMgenus}, topological strings \cite{BKMP,EOBKMP,MCCLiuBKMP}, quantum field theories \cite{BEknots,BESeifert,ABO1}, see \cite{EynardICM} for a recent overview.
+The topological recursion (TR) is a formalism developed by Eynard, Orantin \cite{EOFg,EORev} and Chekhov \cite{CEO06} which has in recent years found many applications in random matrices \cite{E1MM,BEO}, enumerative geometry \cite{BMconj,EMS,Ebook,ACEH,BDBKS}, intersection theory on the moduli space of curves \cite{Mirza1,EOwp,EInter}, integrable systems \cite{BEInt,MDHitchin,BeEMgenus}, topological strings \cite{BKMP,EOBKMP,MCCLiuBKMP}, quantum field theories \cite{BEknots,BESeifert,ABO1}, see \cite{EynardICM} for a recent overview.
 In its simplest version, it takes as input a spectral curve $\Sigma$ embedded as a Lagrangian in $(\mathbb{C} \times \mathbb{C},\dd x \wedge \dd y)$, and returns a collection of meromorphic forms $\omega_{g,n}$ defined on ${\rm Sym}^n \Sigma$, indexed by integers $g \geq 0$ and $n \geq 1$.
 It also returns scalars $F_{g} = \omega_{g,0}$ for $g \geq 0$, which enjoy a property of symplectic invariance \cite{EO2MM,EOxy}.
-The proof of the symplectic invariance assumes $\Sigma$ is compact, the embedding algebraic, and it is a computational tour de force: it does not explain why this property is true and does not allow an easy generalization to weaker conditions.
-These applications hint at interpreting the topological recursion as a quantization procedure, but a thorough understanding of its underlying (symplectic) geometric nature is still incomplete.
+The argument leading to symplectic invariance assumes $\Sigma$ is compact, the embedding algebraic, and it is a computational tour de force: it does not explain why this property is true and does not allow an easy generalisation to weaker conditions.
+These applications hint at interpreting the topological recursion as a quantisation procedure, but a thorough understanding of its underlying (symplectic) geometric nature is still incomplete.